What Is Hoarseness?

 Often, especially if caused by a cold or allergies, hoarseness resolves itself through home remedies.
 Common among these are resting your voice, staying hydrated, and using a humidifier to add moisture to the air.
 Lifestyle changes are often helpful as well, such as avoiding spicy foods, alcohol, and cigarettes.

-Sometimes, a trip to see an otolaryngologist or other ENT specialist is necessary.
-If hoarseness lasts longer than three weeks, is not accompanied by cold or flu symptoms, affects your ability to swallow or breathe or otherwise interferes with your livelihood, schedule an appointment with ENT Physicians & Surgeons.
-You will be given a thorough physical examination, including the ears, nose, and throat, and may be given a laryngoscopy or other special test to help analyze the vocal folds.
-Treatment depends on the cause and may include drugs, surgery, and/or voice therapy.
+Sometimes, however, a visit to a physician is necessary.
+If hoarseness lasts longer than three weeks or affects your ability to swallow or breathe, schedule an appointment with an ENT doctor.
+You’ll receive a physical examination and possibly a laryngoscopy or other special test to inspect your vocal cords.
+Treatment could include drugs, surgery, or voice therapy.

-Call ENT Physicians & Surgeons at (603) 669-0831 for more information or to schedule an appointment.
+Call ENT Physicians and Surgeons at (603) 669-0831 for more information or to schedule an appointment.